heclak/community-a4e-c/README.md

 - Once inside the cockpit, open the kneeboard by pressing `RSHIFT+K`
 - Read the PDF manual in `%HOMEPATH%\\Saved Games\DCS\Mods\aircraft\A-4E-C\Docs` or [read the kneeboard manual online](https://drive.google.com/drive/folders/1_DPA00CWoRfIsqgh7HYabvpFrOdtBxPi)

-The [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) contains a video hall of fame for high-quality, up-to-date tutorials for all major systems by some of the Community's finest members.
+The [Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) contains a video "hall of fame" featuring high-quality, up-to-date tutorials for all major systems by some of the Community's finest members.
+Users have also provided manuals in French and Spanish on the discord.

 ### Q: Is there a paint kit I can use to create my own A-4E-C liveries?